Private Life Annuity Plans – How Do They Help with Retirement Planning in Singapore?

 First, you must know what NOT to look out for in a private annuity plan in Singapore.
 Some common features that you shouldn’t get sidetracked with are…

 ❌ Insurance coverage: All annuities are provided by insurance companies, so naturally they come with insurance coverage for events like terminal illness.
 Unless insurance is a priority, don’t get too distracted by this – focus on the retirement income component instead.

-❌ Non-guaranteed returns: All insurers advertise a “projected” return of something like 4.75% p.a., split into “guaranteed” and “non-guaranteed” components.
+❌ Non-guaranteed income: All insurers advertise a “projected” income of something like 4.75% p.a., split into “guaranteed” and “non-guaranteed” components.
 The latter has no basis in reality – even casinos also have non-guaranteed returns.
-So, pay attention only to the guaranteed return, which is usually much lower, e.g. 2%.
+So, pay attention only to the guaranteed income, which is usually much lower, e.g. 2%.

 ❌ Capital guaranteed: All 8 annuity plans are “capital guaranteed”, which means you or your descendants will get back the money you paid one way or another, even if you die early.
 No reason to pick one over another based on this.